survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ## Styling Kanban Board

-As we added `Lanes` to the application the styling went a bit off.
+As we added `Lanes` to the application, the styling went a bit off.
 Add the following styling to make it a little nicer:

 **app/main.css**